carinam17/carinam17.github.io/Downloads/README.md

 #### Present Indicative Guide

 The present indicative is the first tense learned by students of Spanish.
-Use this three part guide to understand how to form and use the present indicative: [Part 1]({{ carinam17.github.io }}/Downloads/Present Indicative Guide Part 1.pdf).
+Use this three part guide to understand how to form and use the present indicative: [Part 1]({{ carinam17.github.io }}/Downloads/Present Indicative Guide Part 1.pdf)

 ### Content Writing

-Brand Voice Booklet
+#### Brand Voice Booklet

+Writing copy for a website or marketing material can seem like a daunting task.
+This guide is the framework I use to brainstorm and write copy for clients.
+Download it [here.]({{ carinam17.github.io }}/Downloads/Developing_a_Brand_Voice.pdf)

-How to Edit for Length
+#### How to Edit for Length

 ### IT

 #### Port Number Cards

 Use flash card exercises to memorize protocols and their port numbers.
-Download and print them [here]({{ carinam17.github.io }}/Downloads/Port_Number_Flashcards.pdf).
+Download and print them [here.]({{ carinam17.github.io }}/Downloads/Port_Number_Flashcards.pdf).

 #### Binary Practice